Wilhelm-Lee/Compound/README.md

      same output of helping message again and again."

-    When a helping screen is presented, that only means one thing: "at least one of your input is not recognized."
+    When a helping screen is presented, that only means one thing: "at least one of your inputs is not recognized."

-    Try look closely at the top of every output, there is a brief message that tells which input was not accepted.
+    Try looking closely at the top of every output; there is a brief message that tells which input was not accepted.

- 4. "I want ice-cream."
+ 4. "I want ice cream."

     ```
          . ,
           *    ,